blackosinter/GSwitch/README.md

 - Provides more relevant search results based on user-selected language and region.

 ## Installation
+<h2>Chromium browsers</h2>
 1. Download the extension folder and place it wherever you prefer.
-2. In Google Chrome, open the Extensions settings and load the unpacked extension (select the extension folder).
+2. Open your chromium based browser, open the Extensions settings and load the unpacked extension (select the extension folder).

+<h2>Firefox based browsers</h2>
+1. Download the extension folder and place it wherever you prefer.
+2. Delete manifest.json and rename manifestfirefox to manifest.json
+3. Add all the files in the folder in zip files.
+4. Open extension manager in your browser.
+5. Install  Add-on from file (our zip).

 ## Usage
-<h1>Google Search</h1>
+<h1>Usage</h1>

 Click on the Earth icon next to the search box and select your preferred language and country.
-If no country is specified, the region will default to your current location.

-<h1>Google Lens</h1>

-Upload your photo and change the language and country you like.

-If no country is specified, the region will default to your current location.

 ## Contributing